apache/skywalking-rover/docs/en/setup/configuration/process_discovery/linux.md

 ### Context

-The context provided multiple functions for helping you build the process metadata.
+The context provides multiple functions for helping you build the process metadata.

 #### Rover